kdamodaran1/tap-anaplan/README.md

   - Full table load

 ## Requirements and Installation
-For more requirements,example and information about running a singer tap see the [singer instructions](https://github.com/singer-io/getting-started/blob/master/docs/RUNNING_AND_DEVELOPING.md)
+For more requirements, example and information about running a singer tap see the [singer instructions](https://github.com/singer-io/getting-started/blob/master/docs/RUNNING_AND_DEVELOPING.md)

 ##  Anaplan Certificate